-A C-terminal fragment of Kapβ2, H8-E, robustly prevents FUS fibrillization in vitro

-For a more direct assessment of the chaperone activity of truncated Kapβ2 variants, we purified recombinant Kapβ2, Kapβ2^{W460A: $\overline{W730A}$}, various Kapβ2 truncations (Fig. S2A), and FUS to measure chaperone activity in vitro.
+A C-terminal Fragment of Kapβ2, H8-E, Robustly Prevents FUS Fibrillization in Vitro.
+For a more direct assessment of the chaperone activity of truncated Kapβ2 variants, we purified recombinant Kapβ2, Kapβ2W460A:W730A, various Kapβ2 truncations (Figure S2A), and FUS to measure chaperone activity in vitro.
 FUS is intrinsically aggregation-prone, and thus to maintain solubility during purification, FUS was purified with an N-terminal GST-tag (93).
 The bulky nature of GST precludes the PrLDs of FUS molecules from interacting with each other, thus preventing fibrillization (93).
 Additionally, there is a linker between the GST-tag and FUS which contains a TEV protease cleavage site.
-Thus, TEV protease can be utilized to initiate FUS fibrillization, which can be tracked via turbidity measurements (16, 93).
-Upon cleavage of GST-FUS with TEV protease, liberated FUS rapidly assembles into fibrils, which can be detected by an increase in turbidity (absorbance at 395 nm) (16, 37, 38, 93).
-The FUS fibrils that form in vitro resemble the fibrils observed in postmortem tissue and are toxic to neurons in culture and thus represent a biologically relevant structure to study (62, 93).
+Thus, TEV protease can be utilized to initiate FUS fibrillization, which can be tracked via turbidity measurements (16,93).
+Upon cleavage of GST-FUS with TEV protease, liberated FUS rapidly assembles into fibrils, which can be detected by an increase in turbidity (absorbance at 395 nm) (16,37,38,93).
+The FUS fibrils that form in vitro resemble the fibrils observed in postmortem tissue and are toxic to neurons in culture, and thus represent a biologically relevant structure to study (62,93).

-Purification of Kap β 2, Kap β 2^{W460A:W730A}, H1-H13, and H8-E was routine (Fig. S2A).
-However, we noticed that the expression, yield, and purity of H9-E were lower than for H1-H13 or H8-E (Fig. S2A).
-Previous work has indicated that HEAT-repeat proteins can be sensitive to truncation (104, 105).
-In the structural studies of other HEAT-repeat proteins, some truncations are stable, whereas others are aggregation-prone (104, 105).
-Indeed, purified H8-H16, which is inactive in yeast (Figs. 2, A and C and 3, A-C), is even more unstable
+Purification of Kapβ2, Kapβ2W460A:W730A, H1-H13, and H8-E was routine (Figure S2A).
+However, we noticed that the expression, yield, and purity of H9-E were lower than for H1-H13 or H8-E (Figure S2A).
+Previous work has indicated that HEAT-repeat proteins can be sensitive to truncation (104,105).
+In structural studies of other HEAT-repeat proteins, some truncations are stable, whereas others are aggregation-prone (104,105).
+Indeed, purified H8-H16, which is inactive in yeast (Figure 2A, C, 3A-C), is even more unstable than H9-E in vitro and becomes insoluble upon cleavage of its His-SUMO solubility tag by ubiquitin-like-specific protease 1